Visuo-Haptic Object Perception for Robots: An Overview: Discussion and Outlook

 Collecting tactile data during grasping on a real robot or correctly simulating tactile sensors for synthetic data generation are resource-intensive tasks, which in turn is reflected in datasets' availability and size.
 While there are many large-scale vision-only datasets for grasping in real-world scenarios or simulation \cite[e.g.,][]{Jiang2011Efficient, Levine2018Learning, Depierre2018Jacquard}, only a few small-scale visuo-tactile datasets exist.
 Thus, large-scale multimodal datasets should be created, considering a variety of objects, grasping scenarios and different tactile sensor types.
 However, data acquisition from tactile sensors still \textbf{lacks a unified theoretical framework}.
 The challenges here stem from the fact that haptic perception is an intrinsically sequential process.
 Moreover, haptic perception is highly dependent on the robot's embodiment which makes the generalization to other robots or tasks difficult.
 In addition to a unified theoretical framework for data acquisition, solving other standing computational challenges such as \textit{representation learning}, \textit{mapping} and \textit{co-learning} seem to be key enabling technologies that could help cope with the resource-intensive nature of data acquisition.

 Real-world tactile data collection will continue to be the most relevant, and it will also continue to be the most resource-intensive to obtain.
 In light of recent improvements in the simulation approaches \cite[]{Wang2022Tacto, Lin2022Tactile} that allow generating synthetic data from different tactile sensors or improve the sim2real transfer \cite[]{Josifovski2018Object, Jianu2022Reducing, Gao2022ObjectFolder, Josifovski2022Analysis} for visual, tactile or proprioceptive sensing, it is expected that synthetic data gains popularity.
-Although synthetic data might not be sufficient, in combination with small-scale real-world datasets might be a valuable and effective way to move the field forward.
+Although synthetic data might not be sufficient, it might be a valuable and effective way to move the field forward when combined with small-scale real-world datasets.